dentemple/NEPAjs-website/README.md

 * /src/
   * All new components should be placed within `/src/` or within sub-directories here
   * `/src/index.js` is the JavaScript entry point
+  * `/src/config/router.js` contains the router
+  * `/src/component` contains the general components
+  * `/src/pages/` contains the page-level components
+  * `/src/css/` contains images and styles to be bundled

   ### Scripts